dustinpfister/blog_posts/_posts/canvas-example-game-fixed-shooter-hybrid.md

 </html>
 ```

 So when this canvas example is up and running I have the basic idea of the shooter type games like I wanted.
 I can more the player object around and shot objects move from the player object up to the top of the board.
-When a shot hits an enemy object it is killed, and I have a kiil count that show how many enemy objects I killed so far.
+When a shot hits an enemy object it is killed, and I have a kill count that show how many enemy objects I killed so far.

 So it is not much of anything to exciting from an end users perspective, but I just wanted the basic idea of the game working so far, and that is what this is.
 The question now is what more to I add from here when it comes to making the game a little more fun, and unique.
-There is a lot that comes to mind with this, and at some point in the future maybe I will get around to expaning this more.
+There is a lot that comes to mind with this, and at some point in the future maybe I will get around to expanding this more.

 ## 5 - Conclusion